jitsi/jitsi-meet/doc/quick-install.md

 This document describes the required steps for a quick Jitsi Meet installation on a Debian based GNU/Linux system.
 Debian 8 (Jessie) or later, and Ubuntu 14.04 or later are supported out-of-the-box.

-On Ubuntu systems, some Jitsi dependencies require installation from Ubuntu's `universe` package repository.
+On Ubuntu systems, Jitsi requires dependencies from Ubuntu's `universe` package repository.
 To ensure this is enabled, run `apt-add-repository universe` at the command-line.

 _Note_: All commands require superuser privileges.
 If you are logged in as a regular user, you may need to prepend `sudo` to each of the commands.